cccbr/runningatower/content/docs/healthsafety/toweraccess/index.md

 ![Vertical handrails](vertical.jpg)

-*Figure : Series of vertical hand-rails.
+*Figure 6: Series of vertical hand-rails.*

 A series of vertical hand-rails on a stair-way has much to recommend it.
 It is suitable for users of any height, it is sturdy and takes up minimal space.
 It is also very easy to install.